alohr51/websphere-on-bluemix/README.md

 ```
 ### More Examples.

-There are more example in the example folder.
+There are more example in [examples.js](https://github.com/alohr51/websphere-on-bluemix/blob/master/example/examples.js).

 ### API Reference
 WebSphere on Bluemix provides Swagger UI API Documentation in 3 different environments: